loftwah/linux-for-pirates/README.md

 Analyzing and improving product performance: Product engineers might analyze data and user feedback to identify areas for improvement, and then work to optimize the product's performance and usability.

 You might imagine that a product engineer is responsible for designing and developing the products that are used on your network.
 They play a crucial role in ensuring that the products meet the needs of users and are delivered on time and to the desired quality standards.

+#### Quality Assurance

+Quality assurance engineers are responsible for testing and validating the products that are used on your network.
+Quality assurance engineers often work on tasks such as:

+Writing and executing test plans: Quality assurance engineers might write test plans to ensure that the product meets the desired quality standards, and then execute those plans to validate the product.

+Identifying and reporting bugs: Quality assurance engineers might identify bugs and other issues in the product, and then report them to the development team.

+Collaborating with other teams: Quality assurance engineers often work closely with other teams such as development, product, and design to ensure that the product is delivered on time and meets the desired quality standards.

+Analyzing and improving product performance: Quality assurance engineers might analyze data and user feedback to identify areas for improvement, and then work to optimize the product's performance and usability.

+You might imagine that a quality assurance engineer is responsible for testing and validating the products that are used on your network.
+They play a crucial role in ensuring that the products meet the desired quality standards and are delivered on time.

 #### Software Development Engineer (SDE)